gdlyan/yc-playground/nocodb-pg-tf/04 Deploy NocoDB/readme.md

 You will be directed to the Nocodb signup page.
 Signup with a new user and explore the NocoDB functionality.
 So far, it is beyond the scope of this class, but the tool is simple to use and straightforward to learn.
 > A reminder again: if you are working from the Yandex Cloud Toolbox machine, you have no browser there.
 You can instead install the `tutorial_id_rsa` provate key into ~/.ssh folder on your local machine that does have a browser and run the same ssh command locally
 ### Step 4.4.4 Review the changes in the Yandex Cloud Console
-In the [Yandex Cloud Console](https://console.cloud.yandex.com/) navigate to the project *folder* and on the "Folder services" panel click on the "Netwok Load Balaner" card.
+In the [Yandex Cloud Console](https://console.cloud.yandex.com/) navigate to the project *folder* and on the "Folder services" panel click on the "Network Load Balancer" card.
 You will be directed to a list of load balancers, which will most likely consist of only one entry.
 Click on the `load-balancer` record  to open the load balancer overview.
 In the bottom of the overview locate the "Target groups" section and expand the `web-service-tg` target group.
 You will see the list of three NocoDB virtual machines' IP addresses alongside their status (most likely "Healthy").
 Remember the IP addresses to use them in the next step.
 ### Step 4.4.4 Examine the NocoDB instances from the inside
 - Choose one of the three newly generated NocoDB instances at random.
 In the SSH session with the NAT instance run `ssh -i ~/.ssh/tutorial_id_rsa tutorial@{NocoDB instance IP address}`.
 This will start an SSH session with the selected NocoDB virtua mchine
 - In the started SSH session run `docker ps`.
 THis command will print a list of one `nocodb_app` container running on this instance